Discussion paper on the review of the Physical Activities Regulations

 Question in overview

-by Sam Arnold, 2 months agoThe Overview states that the IAA applies only to major projects and to about ten designated projects per year.
+by Sam Arnold, over 1 year agoThe Overview states that the IAA applies only to major projects and to about ten designated projects per year.
 It therefore appears to me that the IAAC under section 16 will be able to disqualify any major project that it does not wish to study if it deems the project to not be in the interest of government and federal jurisdiction.

 For example, deep geological repositories (DGR) for high level nuclear waste.
 It’s well known that DGRs have a high likelihood of failure within 100 years of operation, and much more so for the 1 million years it will take...
 Continue reading